oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/custom-model/custom-model.md

 * **Object Detection**: Identify pre-defined or custom-defined objects within images

-* **Optical Character Recognition**: Recognize characters in documents or images
+* **Optical Character Recognition**: Recognize characters in documents and images

-* **Document Understanding**: extract units of information from documents such as text, tables, key-value pairs, pages, custom-defined or pre-defined document type
+* **Document Understanding**: Extract units of information from documents such as text, tables, key-value pairs, pages, custom-defined or pre-defined document type

 * **Speech Transcription**: Transcribe spoken language from audio files to transcripts